 Book publishing, which is strictly state-controlled in Cuba, was one of the casualties of the economic crisis.
 During our 1991 visit we discovered that owing to a paper shortage hardly any books were being published.
 Our proposal to send an exhibit of US books to Cuba that would later be donated to the National Library was enthusiastically accepted by officials and dissidents alike.

 The exhibit took four years to arrange.
 First, we needed approval from the US Treasury Department.
 Under the Trading With the Enemy Act, only diplomats and regularly employed journalists are allowed to spend money in Cuba; all others need specific licenses from the Treasury Department.
 Most Americans who travel to Cuba do so illegally, entering from a third country, or else they go as guests of the Cuban government and thus have no need to spend money.
 The Cuban government seemed hesitant about the exhibit.
-Finally, in December 1994, a small group from the AAP, after being assured that the organization would receive a US license under a provision allowing the export of “informational materials,” went to Cuba and made arrangements with the Ministry of …
+Finally, in December 1994, a small group from the AAP,1 after being assured that the organization would receive a US license under a…

 This article is available to online subscribers only.